 Although the minimum duration of a study tour can be as little as 2 months, the benefits of a Nuffield Farming Scholarship are lifelong.
-After completion of their study tour Scholars who have studied a poultry subject join the Nuffield Farming Poultry Study Group which meets 2-3 times a year to see and discuss matters of mutual interest.
+After completion of their study tour Scholars who have studied a poultry subject join the Nuffield Farming Poultry Study Group which meets regularly to see and discuss matters of mutual interest.

 Applications from potential Scholars should be made to the Director of the Nuffield Farming Scholarships Trust. (see Contact page).

-See List of Earlier Nuffield Farming Scholars & subjects sponsored by BEMB Trust
+See list of all Nuffield Scholars & their subjects sponsored by BEMB Trust.

 The parameters are:

-· the subject matter needs to be connected to aspects of hen/duck egg production
+· the subject matter or study needs to be connected to aspects of UK hen/duck egg production

-· the research itself should be conducted in a UK institution.
+· the research or study itself should be conducted in a UK institution.